MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-template-options.md

   :::image type="content" source="media\add-template-optns.png" alt-text="Screenshot of the email template editor page, with the go to parent call out.":::

-You can select **HTML** to use HTML tags to personalize your email template.
-We recommend that you follow the guidelines below:
+Select **HTML**to  personalize your email template.
+We recommend the following guidelines:

-- Don't delete any of the meta tags already available.
+- Don't delete the existing meta tags.
-- Add Cascading Style Sheets (CSS) tags inside the style tags.
+- Add CSS inside the style tags.
-- Add any other HTML content inside the body tags.
+- Add HTML content inside the body tags.

 ### Add a layout section to the template